What does it take to sustain a single character for 74 years?

 "Creating the Bat" takes just a short peek into this never-ending process, asking five -- or, in this particular case, two -- quick questions to the creators who have helped to make the Batman what he is today.

 Scott Peterson joined DC Comics as the assistant to Batman Group Editor Denny O'Neil in 1991.
 Peterson quickly established himself as a capable and knowledgeable overseer -- one associate once described him as one of the greatest storytellers in the comics medium he had ever worked with -- and was rewarded by being promoted to an editor in his own right in 1993, being given the reigns of Detective Comics.
 By the time he retired from his editorial role at the company, he had also helmed Nightwing, Batman: Black and White (an acclaimed anthology miniseries, which he was nominated an Eisner award for), and The Batman Adventures (based off of the animated Batman television series).

-In 1998, Peterson went freelance, working on comic books (such as Batman: Gotham Adventures, a young-readers title, and the first ongoing Batgirl series), children's books (including various Disney and, of course, Batman titles), and, even, videogames (Batman: Dark Tomorrow [Microsoft Xbox and Nintendo GameCube] and Superman: The Man of Steel [Xbox]).
+In 1998, Peterson went freelance, working on comic books (such as, Batman: Gotham Adventures, a young-readers title, and the first ongoing Batgirl series), children's books (including various Disney and, of course, Batman titles) and even videogames (Batman: Dark Tomorrow for Microsoft Xbox and Nintendo GameCube, and Superman: The Man of Steel for Xbox).
 His current projects include music reviews at Reason to Believe and his Uncivil War ebook series.